 Research has also shown that goats and sheep that eat sericea lespedeza pastures daily have lower parasite loads than goats that do not.
 Because it is a legume, it has earned the nickname “smart person’s alfalfa.”
 You can even make hay with it for feeding during the winter.

 Although a lot of people say they want to be raising goats naturally, they are usually talking about natural remedies rather than natural management.
-But by imitating nature as much as possible, the need for any type of remedy is greatly reduced.
+But by imitating nature as much as possible, the need for any form of remedy is significantly reduced.